seoyong/goact/goact-api/1-General.md

 bad_request             | 400 | The request contained invalid data (a more detailed error description may be included). forbidden               | 403 | The given authorization credentials were not valid for this resource.
 The request did not contain (correct) authorization credentials. unsupported_api_version | 410 | The version of API is no longer supported.
-You need you notify user to upgrade the client app.
+You need you notify user to upgrade the client app. server internal error   | 500 | The server encountered an internal error or misconfiguration and was unable to complete your request.

 ## Token types